1. Examples

 Avoid suggesting that you “expect” a response or feel entitled to one, but plant the thought that you would be delighted to hear back, letting your reader know that you’re genuinely interested in this job.

-I am a constant attendee at industry conferences and fondly remember when we last met at PetroExpo last year – that planted the seed for this application.
-I would welcome the chance to meet again at interview and discuss how my approach might make a difference.
+I am a regular attendee at industry conferences, including PetroExpo, where we last met in 2022.
+In fact, our conversation there planted the seed for this job application.
+I would welcome the chance to meet again during an interview and discuss how my approach might make a difference at Watson Bryant.

 Sincerely,